cpoff/homelab/Readme.md

-# ☁️ SkyNet – Full Topology & Device Inventory (Updated)
+# ☁️ SkyNet Homelab – Full Topology & Device Inventory (Updated)

-Your streamlined and declarative view of SkyNet’s infrastructure—now reflecting the removal of Vaultwarden from the stack.
-This update includes all nodes, VLANs, DNS names, SSIDs, switch port layout, and secure proxy routing—clean, clear, and built with intent.
+All current device roles, VLANs, local DNS assignments, SSIDs, and reverse proxy mappings—with **Vaultwarden removed** and **Home Assistant running on the Synology NAS** as `assist.home`.

 ---